Deepak-Perla/Road-Detection-from-Satellite-Images/README.md

 ## Acknowledgements
 This dataset was obtained from Road Extraction Challenge Track in DeepGlobe Challenge .
 For more details on the dataset refer the related publication - DeepGlobe 2018: A Challenge to Parse the Earth through Satellite Images

-Any work based on the dataset should cite:

-@InProceedings{DeepGlobe18,
- author = {Demir, Ilke and Koperski, Krzysztof and Lindenbaum, David and Pang, Guan and Huang, Jing and Basu, Saikat and Hughes, Forest and Tuia, Devis and Raskar, Ramesh}, title = {DeepGlobe 2018: A Challenge to Parse the Earth Through Satellite Images}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops}, month = {June}, year = {2018}
-}